safe-global/safe-cli/README.md

 **Prerequisite:** Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).

-Once Docker is installed on your system, run the following command to create Safe Smart Accounts:
+Once Docker is installed on your system, run the following command to create new Safe accounts:

 ```bash
 docker run -it safeglobal/safe-cli safe-creator